Impact

 Risk and Exploitability

 The double free is a kernel-level memory corruption issue.
-An attacker who can trigger the error path—most likely through crafted RDMA traffic or via a local privileged user—could cause a denial of service by crashing the kernel.
-While the current description does not provide a detailed exploit chain, double frees can be leveraged for privilege escalation if coupled with further vulnerabilities.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, so the likelihood of spontaneous exploitation in the wild is unclear, but a kernel crash remains a significant risk once an attacker reaches the affected code path.
+An attacker who can trigger the error path—most likely through crafted RDMA traffic or via a local privileged user (inferred)—could cause a denial of service by crashing the kernel.
+While the current description does not provide a detailed exploit chain, double frees can be leveraged for privilege escalation if coupled with other vulnerabilities.
+The EPSS score is < 1% and the CVSS score of 7.8, and the vulnerability is not listed in CISA KEV, so the likelihood of spontaneous exploitation in the wild is unclear, but a kernel crash remains a significant risk once an attacker reaches the affected code path.

 OpenCVE Enrichment